 For additional details, select a driver above or select a division from the interactive Trefis split for U.S. Steel at the top of the page.

-U.S. Steel is also engaged in other business activities, most of which are related to steel making operations, including the production of coke and iron ore pellets, transportation services (railroad and barge operations), real estate operations, and engineering consulting services.
+U.S. Steel is also engaged in other business activities, most of which are related to steel making operations, including transportation services (railroad and barge operations) and real estate operations.

 Flat Rolled products refer to the steel sheets and plates that are made by rolling processes.
 The various categories of the Flat Rolled products include: hot rolled sheets, cold rolled sheets, coated sheets, semi finished bars and plates, and tin mill products.

-The Flat-Rolled segment has an annual production capacity of 24.3 million tons and iron ore pellet capacity of 25.0 million tons.
-The production in 2012 was 19.1 million tons, compared to 4.5 million tons in the European Steel segment.
+The Flat-Rolled segment has an annual production capacity of 19.4 million tons.
+The division's steel shipments stood at 13.9 million tons in 2014, as compared to 4.2 million tons for the European Steel segment.

 Overcapacity in the steel industry

 The global steel industry has been facing the issue of over capacity.
-Most of the installations have been running at 70% of their installed capacity even as many manufacturers closed down or cut capacity at their mills.
-As the global economic downturn took place, the steel industry was one of the worst hit and the demand has not picked up yet.
+Global capacity utilization stands at around 75%, even as many manufacturers have closed down or cut capacity at their mills.
+As the global economic downturn took place, the steel industry was one of the worst hit, and demand has only partially recovered.
 However, as economic growth picks up, we expect demand to improve.

-Higher fuel costs will increase the production cost of steel
+Weakness in input costs to lower the production cost of steel

 How Does Trefis Modelling Work?